By John Keller

-SANTA CLARA, Calif., 4 June 2009.
-Microprocessor giant Intel Corp. in Santa Clara, Calif., is acquiring real time software specialist Wind River Systems in Alameda, Calif., as part of Intel's strategy to expand into aerospace and defense embedded systems and mobile handheld devices beyond Intel's traditional market of PC and servers.
+SANTA CLARA, Calif.–Microprocessor giant Intel Corp. in Santa Clara, Calif., is acquiring real-time software specialist Wind River Systems in Alameda, Calif., as part of Intel’s strategy to expand into aerospace and defense embedded systems and mobile handheld devices beyond Intel’s traditional market of PCs and servers.

-Wind River, whose VxWorks real time operating system software (RTOS) has a large installed base in military and aerospace real time system applications, will become a wholly owned subsidiary of Intel and continue supplying Wind River products and services.
+Wind River, whose VxWorks real-time operating system (RTOS) has a large installed base in military and aerospace applications, will become a wholly owned subsidiary of Intel and continue supplying Wind River products and services.

-"This acquisition will bring us complementary, market-leading software assets and an incredibly talented group of people to help us continue to grow our embedded systems and mobile device capabilities," says Renee James, Intel vice president and general manager of the company's Software and Services Group.
+“This acquisition will bring us complementary, market-leading software assets and a talented group of people to help us continue to grow our embedded systems and mobile device capabilities,” says Renee James, vice president and general manager of Intel’s Software and Services Group.

 “As a wholly owned subsidiary, Wind River will more tightly align its software expertise to Intel’s platforms to speed the pace of progress and software innovation,” says Ken Klein, Wind River chairman, president, and chief executive officer.

-The board of directors of Wind River has unanimously approved the transaction, and the deal is expected to close this summer, after which Wind River will report into Intel's Software and Services Group.
+The transaction is expected to close this summer, after which Wind River will report to Intel’s Software and Services Group.